Skip to main content

-Bedtime doesn’t have to be a battle—and the quiet hours don’t have to feel so long.
-Here’s how to help your child find calm when the lights go down.
+Bedtime doesn’t have to be a nightly battle.
+And those dark, quiet hours don’t have to feel so hard for your kid.
+Here’s what actually helps.

 25–50% of children experience sleep difficulties